Surprise Proposal in Portugal: Step-by-Step Guide

 - Step 1: Choose your scene

-- Best proposal locations (Lisbon, Cascais, Sintra)
+- Best proposal locations in Portugal

 - Step 2: Pick the timing